 I have cleverly upcycled many IKEA lamps, again my most popular being a map decoupaged lampshade.
 I even have an IKEA clock hack with maps.

-Ironmongery includes items such as door furniture, handles hooks and hinges.
+Ironmongery includes items such as door furniture, handles, hooks and hinges.
 I collect these items from old doors, cupboards, and windows for upcycling.

 10. J is for Jeans and Jars

-If you look for clever upcycled jars ideas on Pinterest you will find hundreds if not thousands of ideas.
-Jars and more specifically mason jars must be one of the popular kitchen items to upcycle.
+Jars, specifically mason jars, must be one of the popular kitchen items to upcycle.
 You will find a repurposed mason jar idea for every season and holiday.

 11. K is for Kitchen Utensils and Keyboards